payjoin/rust-payjoin/payjoin-ffi/python/README.md

 # Force reinstall payjoin with <version>
 uv pip install ./dist/payjoin-*.whl --force-reinstall

-# Example:
-# uv pip install ./dist/payjoin-0.24.0-cp313-cp313-linux_x86_64.whl

 # Run all tests
 uv run python -m unittest --verbose
 ```

-Note that you'll need Docker to run the integration tests.
-If you get a "Failed to start container" error, ensure the Docker engine is running on your machine.
-You can [filter which tests](https://docs.python.org/3/library/unittest.html#command-line-interface) to run by passing a file or test name as argument.

 ## Building the Package